 Prep – Use a metal bowl if you have one and put it in the fridge to chill over night or for 1-2 hours before you start

 You will want to have a stand alone mixer to do this and a clean towel.
-If you have a hand held mixer, that is ok, but holding it for about 15 minutes will wear on your arm.
+If you have a hand held mixer, that is ok to use.
+But honestly, holding it for about 15 minutes will wear on your arm out.

 Pour the heavy cream into the bowl and attach to the mixer and turn it on at full speed.